Meet our highly qualified and experienced team, who are passionate about teaching three-year-old children.

 My name is Sharon and I am the Co-educator here at Rowville 3 Year Old Kindergarten.

-I am married and have four grown up children ranging from 25 down to 18yrs (including 21-year-old twins).
+I have four grown up children ranging from 30 down to 22yrs (including 25-year-old twins).
 After many years as a stay-at-home mum, I studied and qualified as an Integration Aide in 2006.
-I started working as a qualified Playgroup Leader for a special Multiple Birth rostered playgroup in 2007.
-I thoroughly enjoyed the position and loved giving mums of multiples valuable time without their children, and I am still in this position 10 years later.

 I love my job and it is so rewarding to see these little people grow and learn so much in their time with us.
+I really enjoy three-year-olds – it is a very special year, supporting the children to meet many milestones in their growth and development.
+I understand that for many children, kindergarten is the first place they will have visited on their own, without their family.
+It can be fun and exciting but also a little different and new.
 I am still friends with parents and children from my very first group in 2008 and have made some long, lasting friendships.